MURDERGUTS/MURDERGUTS/README.md

 wanted github to claim my user

-call me Steven or Red whatever
+call me Steven or Red, whatever

 he/it or xe/xyrs